 Both DynaBlogger and WordPress indeed allow you to create a blog, but in practice the two are geared towards different needs.
 WordPress started out a long time ago as a blog-publishing application, but over time it has evolved into a full blown content management system that can be used to create many types of websites, not just blogs.
 It's a very capable platform and its functionality can be extended with plugins, making it a very powerful content management system.

-DynaBlogger is an extremely simple alternative to WordPress that doesn't attempt to do everything, but still offers support for themes that can be fully customized with the built-in code editor.
-As such it can also be used to create landing pages and other simple websites (this very website is an example), but it focuses more on publishing content.
+DynaBlogger is an extremely simple alternative to WordPress that doesn't attempt to do everything; it offers support for themes that can be fully customized with the built-in code editor, so it can also be used to create landing pages and other simple websites (this very website is an example), but it focuses more on publishing content.

-You can create posts and pages with a powerful editor, configure various settings including SEO and social, themes, navigation menus; it also has built-in XML sitemaps that you can submit to search engines to make indexing easier, and you can use custom domains; together these are the fundamental building blocks for a publishing platform.
+With DynaBlogger you can create posts and pages with an easy to use, yet powerful editor; configure various settings including SEO and social, themes, navigation menus; it also has built-in XML sitemaps that you can submit to search engines to make indexing easier, and you can use custom domains; together these are the fundamental building blocks for a publishing platform.

-We have made the conscious decision not to implement a plugin system in our platform for a few reasons.
+I made the conscious decision not to implement a plugin system in this platform for one major reason.
 While plugins make WordPress very powerful, at the same time they often introduce vulnerabilities or performance issues, or make upgrades more difficult if not actively maintained.

-We didn't want to replicate this experience and prefer to implement the features that most people need directly in the platform.
+I didn't want to replicate this experience with DynaBlogger and prefer to implement the features that most people need directly in the platform.

 DynaBlogger is a fully managed blogging platform that takes care of hosting, backups, updates and any other kind of maintenance for you, so that you can focus on the content without any distractions.
-In a way, you can compare DynaBlogger with managed WordPress hosting, but without the complexity and more affordable.
+Because of this, you can compare DynaBlogger with managed WordPress hosting, but without the complexity and more affordable.

 DynaBlogger also uses a CDN out of the box and to further improve performance, content is automatically cached.
-With WordPress, you typically need to take care of these yourself and use some plugins.
+With WordPress, you typically need to take care of these yourself and use some plugins or third party services.
 None of that is required with DynaBlogger.
 Out of the box, DynaBlogger can deliver a simpler experience and better performance at the same time, than WordPress.